xiaohan2012/daily-reading/week-plans/sep-25.md

   - [ ] interprete query comparison result

 - network embedding
+  - [X] use pre-trained node embedding
+  - [ ] use nce parameters as well
   - more datasets
   - cross validation
   - visualization of embeddings